A bill to amend subpart 2 of part B of title IV of the Social Security Act to extend State court funding for child welfare, and for other purposes.

 Length: 5 pages

-This bill was introduced on November 29, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 26, 2019, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 S. 2587 (116th) was a bill in the United States Congress.

 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.

 Bills numbers restart every two years.
 That means there are other bills with the number S. 2587.
 This is the one from the 116th Congress.

 This bill was introduced in the 116th Congress, which met from Jan 3, 2019 to Jan 3, 2021.
 Legislation not passed by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2021).
 S. 2587 — 116th Congress: Continuation Of Useful Resources To States Act.
 Retrieved from https://www.govtrack.us/congress/bills/116/s2587

 “S. 2587 — 116th Congress: Continuation Of Useful Resources To States Act.” www.GovTrack.us.
 2019.
 January 28, 2021 <https://www.govtrack.us/congress/bills/116/s2587>